roq-trading/roq-btse-futures/src/roq/btse_futures/index.rst

 --------

 * TODO check if order book max-depth is really 50 when applying incremental updates
-* TODO order management hasn't been implemented
+* Achieving maker fees requires more than placing a resting order

 References